zchking/docs/pages/katalon-studio/tutorials/viewing_test_suite_reports.md

 ![generate reports of test suites into other formats](../../images/katalon-studio/tutorials/viewing_test_suite_reports/Export-to-other-formats.png)

-Katalon Studio’s Reports feature allows users to have an overview of test execution by providing most important details and necessary information from PASSED/FAILED result to details on the execution environment, test summary, or logs.
+Katalon Studio's Reports feature allows users to have an overview of test execution by providing most important details and necessary information from PASSED/FAILED result to details on the execution environment, test summary, or logs.
 Using this information, test managers and QAs can better manage and track test activities, resulting in improved testing productivity.